-Due to the heavy interstate corridor that runs through the Hagerstown area of Maryland, there are a large number of semi trucks on the road on a daily basis.
+Due to the heavy interstate corridor that runs through the Hagerstown area (the intersection of I-70 and I-81) and around the metropolitan beltways (I-495, I-695) of Maryland, there are a large number of semi trucks on the road on a daily basis.
 This density of trucks unfortunately leads to an increased number of truck accidents.

 Truck accidents can be especially devastating due to the size of the truck, and in some cases the weight of the cargo it may be carrying.
-We provide comprehensive representation to those suffering from injuries in a truck accident.
+Our Hagerstown truck accident lawyer provides comprehensive representation to those suffering from injuries in a truck wreck.
 These accidents can happen for a variety of reasons, including:

 - Driver negligence (falling asleep at the wheel, reckless driving and speeding)

 - Overloaded cargo

 - Aggressive, distracted, or alcohol- or drug-impaired driving

 A Truck Accident Case Is Not the Same as a Car Crash Lawsuit

 While all car accidents have the potential to cause severe injury, the injuries sustained in truck crashes are liable to be life-changing.
 The extreme size and weight of a semi truck can cause traumatic brain injuries, spinal cord injuries, multiple bone fractures, paralysis, or internal damage that will need extensive medical treatment.
 Victims may be forced out of work and into the hospital for weeks or even months, and all the while, the trucking company and its insurers will make every attempt to withhold payment to accident victims.